 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

 If you want a different perspective on history and culture, join us in our downtown Pub Crawl Tour!
 As a group, we will visit local establishments and have a drink at each.
-Each establishment specializes in several local beverages, each with it’s their own tale.
+Each establishment specializes in several local beverages, each with its own tale.

 To start off our tour, we will have a taste of the local, indigenous beverages.
 Although somewhat displaced by Western-style alcohols in cities, some regions of Colombia keep a strong attachment to their ancestral beverages.

 Chicha is the most well-known: a ferment maize drink, with a history that ties it to local acculturation of indigenous communities.
 But there’s also Guarapo and Chirrinchi.
 Both drinks fermented from a sugar derivate called panela, but with distinct fermentation processes and traditions.